 - (a) Pursuant to the Workers Compensation Act, the Employer has already established a Health and Safety Committee.
 The duties and responsibilities of the Health and Safety Committee are set out in the Workers Compensation Act and related regulations. - (b) The Health and Safety Committee will consist of nine members representing various departments.
 Three of the members will be managers appointed by the Employer, three will be appointed by the Union and three will be elected members from other non-union departments.
-In addition, one representative from each contractor or on-site company will be allowed the opportunity to attend and participate in meetings but will not have a vote.

-- (c) Union committee membership appointments shall be based on a three-year term. - (d) The members of the Health and Safety Committee shall select two co-chairpersons, one from the employer-appointed members and one from the union-appointed members.
+In addition, one representative from each contractor or on-site company will be allowed the opportunity to attend and participate in meetings but will not have a vote. - (c) Union committee membership appointments shall be based on a three-year term. - (d) The members of the Health and Safety Committee shall select two co-chairpersons, one from the employer-appointed members and one from the union-appointed members.
 The employer co-chairperson will be responsible for ensuring the attendance of the management members.
-Likewise, the union co-chairperson will be responsible for ensuring the attendance of the union-appointed members. - (e) A copy of the minutes of the monthly Health and Safety Committee meeting will be prepared by the Employer and posted as soon as possible following the meeting. - (f) All committee members agree to maintain confidentiality of all information gained from the Health and Safety Committee and the Health and Safety Committee meetings with the exception of consulting with WorkSafeBC or the Union; after consulting with the Employer. - (g) Committee members will not suffer a loss of pay as a result of time spent in carrying out their committee employer approved duties.
+Likewise, the union co-chairperson will be responsible for ensuring the attendance of the union-appointed members. - (e) A copy of the minutes of the monthly Health and Safety Committee meeting will be prepared by the Employer and posted as soon as possible following the meeting. - (f) All committee members agree to maintain confidentiality of all information gained from the Health and Safety Committee and the Health and Safety Committee meetings with the exception of consulting with WorkSafeBC or the Union; after consulting with the Employer. - (g) Committee members will be paid at their straight-time primary job code rate for all time spent in carrying out their committee employer approved duties.
+Any hours paid to employees for carrying out employer approved duties will not be included in the calculation of overtime.
 Committee members must seek permission from their supervisor to leave their workstation to perform committee approved duties.
-Committee members attending meetings on a scheduled day off will be compensated at straight-time while attending the meeting. - (h) The three members appointed by the Union who complete 12 consecutive months of active service on the Committee will receive \$500 to reward and recognize their contributions that have benefited the entire team.
+Committee members attending meetings on a scheduled day off will be compensated at straight-time while attending the meeting.

+The three members appointed by the Union who complete 12 consecutive months of active service on the Committee will receive \$500 to reward and recognize their contributions that have benefited the entire team.
 Absences will only be excused when an employee is on vacation, required to work or is on an approved leave of absence.
 Members of the Occupational Health and Safety Committee will be released from work in order to attend meetings, except in emergency situations pertaining to regulatory requirements.